 Baby thrush treatments

-Since thrush is easily passed back and forth, it’s best if both you and your baby get treated.
+Since cross-infection can occur, if you or your baby is diagnosed with oral thrush, it is best that both of you get the necessary treatment.
 For your baby, your paediatrician may prescribe an antifungal medication, which is applied topically to the insides of the mouth and tongue multiple times a day for 10 days.

 Besides treating the mother and baby at the same time, the following hygiene protocols may reduce the chances of a reoccurring thrush infection:

-- Boil breast pump parts that come in contact with breast milk for 20 minutes each day during treatment, and throw away damp breast pads.
+- Sterilize breast pump parts that come into contact with breast milk after every use.

 - Wash hands frequently and especially after diaper changes but not with antibacterial soap, which may kill the good bacteria.